Fussy91Czc/PlagueIncCorona/README.md

 brew install wget

-Download your macOS wallet with the following command:
+Download your macOS wallet  plagueinccorona-qt.dmg

-wget plagueinccorona-qt.dmg -O plagueinccorona-qt.dmg

 Create the data directory for your coin with the following command: